10 DAY SUMMER SCHOOL 2019

 Students will receive a reading list prior to the Summer School and the book ‘Israel on Trial’.

-Indicative price: (includes accommodation based on double occupancy, breakfast, excursions and teaching materials; excludes: lunch, dinner, flights to/from Israel) – US$2400.
+The participation fee is US$ 2400.
+This includes: accommodation based on double occupancy, breakfast, three group dinners, excursions and teaching materials; excludes: lunch, dinner, flights to/from Israel, transit Airport-Jerusalem v.v.

 FOR REGISTRATION AND ADDITIONAL INFORMATION email to SS19@thinc.info